 But it's also easy to get annoyed by the profound modesty of The Lost City's tiny, tiny ambitions.
 These can be largely summed up (belying that "original" label) as "an unavowed and potentially actionable crypto-remake of Romancing the Stone"—not an insightful take, but good God, a necessary one—though somehow the description "Romancing the Stone remake for 2022" strikes me as giving it both too much credit and not enough.
 On the one hand you'd be apt to look at a 2022 remake of any long-dormant intellectual property with caution, assuming it shall inevitably misunderstand the core appeal of the concept, and thankfully The Lost City doesn't; on the other hand, you'd expect a 2022 remake to be bigger, and curiously, The Lost City may actually aim to be smaller.
 Which is, weirdly, one of the big ways it's like Romancing the Stone, which history tells us wasn't technically a Raiders of the Lost Ark clone, but nobody who's ever seen it has been able to escape the impression that it's at least a light Raiders parody that didn't sweat the inevitable unfavorable comparison to Raiders as an action-adventure film.
 I wouldn't say The Lost City has no ideas of its own—it departs in one major way from its template by recasting both its leads as sad losers—but there is a tacit pride in the old-school churned-out knock-off artistry at work here that I don't quite know what to do with, a sensation that you're watching a B-movie from 1986 that's happy to exploit the preexisting goodwill that somebody else created.
 The contentment to be so purely a programmer is actually charming in this day and age, though this probably shouldn't be confused with an accomplishment.

-But when I said it's a crypto-remake of Romancing the Stone, I meant it leaves "homage" behind in favor of "good thing Diane Thomas is dead" at literally the zero second mark.
+But when I said it's a crypto-remake of Romancing the Stone (and what isn't a crypto-remake of Romancing the Stone is a redemption of Romancing the Stone's dreadful sequel, Jewel of the Nile), I meant it leaves "homage" behind in favor of "it's a good thing Diane Thomas is dead" at literally the zero second mark.
 Its very first scene, like Romancing the Stone's very first scene, cold opens at the end of a book written by our heroine, in The Lost City's case Loretta Sage (Sandra Bullock).
 This also doubles as direct, heavy Raiders parody, which is funny enough, though it gets a little airless and Cinema Sins-style tedious once her author self-insert figure Angela (also Bullock) and her author self-insert figure's brawny hero Dash McMahon (Channing Tatum) begin interrogating the plausibility of an ancient tomb undisturbed for centuries that nevertheless boasts of such a thriving herpetological ecology that it can somehow support a population of a thousand snakes.
 The zig where Romancing the Stone had zagged is that when Loretta's reverie falls apart around her and she reads back what she's written she correctly identifies it as asinine trash, though when we'd met Kathleen Turner's adventure-romance author she was weeping at the subjective beauty of her asinine trash.
 Which frankly made Romancing the Stone's lead all the more adorable and sympathetic, but any difference is welcome in a movie that replicates Romancing the Stone with such plagiaristic zeal that not only is it structurally similar, in that the same plot beats reoccur at roughly the same places in the screenplay, they also reoccur in, like, practically the same locations, or at least locations that are functionally-identical, and involve the same activities.

 Well, Loretta is exhausted with her second career as a pulp novelist, having hit the big time with her Dash McMahon novels, but only as a contemptible last resort; her first, failed career was as a pop historian.
 She once shared this ambition with her late husband, now seven years gone; unfortunately, he was the star (such as he was), and Loretta's only avenue for putting her knowledge to use was in this bowdlerized form, as the backdrop for softcore porn.
 Making matters worse, she's been overshadowed by her own cover model, Alan Caprison (Tatum again), a dimwitted beefcake who enjoys this more than Loretta imagines anyone with half a brain possibly could.
 As such an integral part of her success, she's had occasion to interact with this be-wigged himbo far more often than she'd prefer, and with the publication of her latest (and she hopes, final) novel, she's been sent on one more book tour by her publisher Beth (Da'Vine Joy Randolph).
 But now, in the midst of an argument with Alan, Loretta vanishes out from under him—forcibly "invited" to a meeting with one Abigail Fairfax (Daniel Radcliff), the disfavored son of the Fairfax commercial empire.
 Abigail has presently doubled down on the obsession that earned him his family's opprobrium, using his still-substantial resources to track down the so-called "lost city of D" in his bid to possess its history, above all the fabulous "Crown of Fire" said to have been buried with its most important king.
 Alone amongst Loretta's fans, Abigail has recognized the substantial scholarship that's gone into her novels.